LingfengZhu/laztech-intro/README.md

 or Assignments ...?
 You should spend sometime to review these.
 These are not core in the research, but would be better if you actually know how to do it safe, fast and accurately.

 **Q1 [Simple]:** Write a Julia program that reads all the HDF5 files from a directory, and print out file information.
-Function prototype looks like roughly: `function openHDFFiles( directoryName )`, but you can do whatever you want.
+Function prototype looks like roughly: `function openHDFFiles( directoryName )`, and call the function like this = `openHDFFiles("path/to/some/directory")`.
+But you can do whatever you want.

+When you done the function writing, download some HDF5 files from google.
+You can tell us to send you some, but it's good that you explore some too.

 **YouNeedToKnow:**